republique-et-canton-de-geneve/git-sync/README.md

 Standard groups are typically created by the application, whereas administrator groups are created directly (manually) on the GitLab server.
 The list of administrator groups is supplied to the application.
-Administrator roles (in the LDAP server) and administrator groups (in the GitLab server) do not need to be correlated.~~
+Administrator groups (in the LDAP server) and administrator groups (in the GitLab server) do not need to be correlated.~~

 ## Business rules

-* For every standard LDAP role, create a GitLab group (hereafter coined the "matching group") with the same name, if such group does not exist yet.
+* For every standard LDAP group, create a GitLab group (hereafter coined the "matching group") with the same name, if such group does not exist yet.

-* For every standard LDAP role, retrieve the list of users.
+* For every standard LDAP group, retrieve the list of users.
   * For every user in the list:
     * If the user does not exist in GitLab, do nothing (see section ``GitLab authentication`` below).
     * **A FAIRE !** If the user exists in GitLab, set its GitLab access level to Regular (as opposed to Admin).